31 July 1779

 Now even in anguish charming – is more alas! than I

-can ever promise.3
+can ever promise.2

 You pity me – I am sure you do! – I cannot give him up – no, I never will – I have him with a wild excess of tenderness – to madness love him. – Keep my secret my dear Madam – my Mamma must not know I shall again see him – if you tell her, I shall be drove to desperation – for I am determined to see him – once more, nothing upon earth shall prevent it – it will be the last time perhaps – I shall be easier afterwards. –

-I cannot see my dearest Mrs Collier to day – I am quite unfit for company – neither shall I go out to morrow – be not too much concerned for me – I am easier since I saw him, than I was before – while [f.
-24] convinced of his affection, I can bear any thing – he does love me! – my heart beats transport at the idea! – unutterable4 pleasure.
+I cannot see my dearest Mrs Collier to day – I am quite unfit for company – neither shall I go out to morrow – be not too much concerned for me – I am easier since I saw him, than I was before – while [p.
+24] convinced of his affection, I can bear any thing – he does love me! – my heart beats transport at the idea! – unutterable3 pleasure.

 I have no reason left that can assist me! and none would have,